puppetlabs/puppetlabs-apache/README.md

 ##### `redirectmatch_regexp` & `redirectmatch_status` & `redirectmatch_dest`

 Determines which server status should be raised for a given regular expression and where to forward the user to.
 Entered as arrays.
-Default: undef.
+Default: `undef`.

 ``` puppet
 apache::vhost { 'site.name.fdqn':